 Don’t waste away on waiting lists: Topeka isn’t the kind of city that sees a large turnover of residents, so if (in the very rare case) you have to get on a waiting list before moving into a place, just shrug it off and walk away.
 A ton of other landlords will practically beg you to move in immediately.

 Consider the alternatives: Apartments aren’t your only renting options in Topeka.
-If you’re concerned about noisy neighbors or would rather have four walls to (sort of) call your own, why not look into leasing a single-family detached home, instead?
+Why not look into leasing a single-family detached home, instead?
 Plenty are available, and the cost for a multi-BR home is often comparable to that of an apartment.